 The degree of soil acidity or alkalinity is expressed in pH units.
 Soil pH affects many processes in soils, including nutrient availability, activity of microorganisms and root development.

 The pH of natural soils typically ranges from 4.5 to 8.0.
-Soils with pH below 7.0 are acidic and soils with pH above 7.0 are alkaline.
+Soils with pH between 6.5 and 7.0 are considered to neutral, soils with pH above 7.5 are alkaline and soils with pH lower than 6.5 are acidic.
 Most plant nutrients become available at slightly acidic pH of 5.8 to 6.5.

 The effect of soil pH on nutrient availability

 At a soil pH lower than 5.2, nutrients such as calcium, magnesium, nitrogen, phosphorus and boron may become unavailable for plants, while the solubility and availability of trace elements, such as iron, aluminum, manganese, zinc and copper increases significantly and they may become toxic.

 In highly acidic soils, the mineralization process of organic matter is slowed down and can even stop completely because microbial activity declines under low pH conditions.
 This results in a decreased availability of nitrogen and phosphorus.

 In high pH soils, micronutrient deficiencies become common.

 Phosphorous availability is reduced in both highly acidic soils, with pH lower than 5.5, as well as in alkaline soils with pH greater than 7.5.
 In acidic soils, phosphorus reacts with iron and aluminum and becomes unavailable, while in alkaline soils, phosphorus reacts with calcium.